Free delivery on orders over €45 Spend just €45 more to get free delivery You are eligible for free shipping

 Dandelion (Caisearbhán), Taraxacum vulgaria

-A native and extremely wide-spread plant, we're all familiar with the bright yellow dandelion – a favourite activity of children when it transforms in a sphere of ready to fly seeds!
-We tend to view the dandelion as little more than a long-rooted and hard to shift weed.
+A native and extremely wide-spread plant, we're all familiar with the bright yellow dandelion.
+We tend to view the dandelion as little more than a long-rooted and hard-to-shift weed.
 However, the entire dandelion is not only edible, but certain parts have long-standing traditional benefits to our health and wellbeing.

 Health Benefits

-The scientific name for dandelion could in fact be originally from the older Greek taraxos, “disorder” with akos “remedy”.
-Loaded with vitamins and minerals, the dandelion is incredibly nutritious.
-They're rich in iron, calcium and magnesium as well as being a brilliant source of Vitamin A, C and K amongst others.
-An antioxidant, they've a stream of health benefits from reducing blood pressure and lowing cholesterol to helping fight inflammation.
+The scientific name for dandelion could in fact be originally from the older Greek taraxos, 'disorder' with akos 'remedy'.
+Loaded with vitamins and minerals, dandelions are rich in iron, calcium and magnesium as well as being a brilliant source of Vitamin A, C and K amongst others.
+An antioxidant, they have a stream of health benefits from reducing blood pressure and lowing cholesterol to helping fight inflammation.

 How to use dandelions